rblack42/ACCweb.cosc2325/Appendix/Tools/Make/MakeIntro.rst

 Comments can be included, beginning with the sharp character.

-The next line looks like an assignment statement, but it simple sets up a name for a bunch of text after the equal (and a bit of white space).
+The next line looks like an assignment statement, but it simply sets up a name for a bunch of text after the equal (and a bit of white space).
 The text continues to the end of the line.